Equilibrium Constant (K)

 Including solids/liquids

 Pure solids and liquids are omitted (activity = 1).
+Only include aqueous and gaseous species.

 Wrong exponents

-Exponents come from balanced equation stoichiometric coefficients.
+Exponents come from balanced equation stoichiometric coefficients, not molecular subscripts.

 FAQ